chas-academy/centaurs-06-imdb-clone/readme.md

 # If using Homestead (this assumes your Homestead directory is in your home folder)
 $ cd ~/Homestead && vagrant ssh -c "cd /home/vagrant/projects/centaurs-06-imdb-clone && php artisan migrate"
 ```

+### Populate the database with some needed defaults
+In order to get up and running you need to visit the following routes:

+- `/creategenres`
+- `/createtvgenres`

 ## Deploy